 Most importantly, enjoy it.

-How do you decide when you are ready to take a leap?
+How did you decide when you were ready?